 Here's a close up of the incorrectly-positioned image.
 The photo's edge doesn't reach the outer bleed edge in Lightroom.
-The printed book would likely have a hairline white edge at the top.
+The printed book would likely have a thin white edge at the top.

 Here's a close up of a correctly positioned full bleed image in relation to the page bleed.
 Notice how the image edge goes all the way to the page edge.

 Text Safe Area

-Think of this line as just the "safe area" because it doesn't apply only to text.
+Think of this line as just the "safe area" because it applies to text and any other important content.

 - Do not place any important content (text, faces, etc.) on or over the Text Safe Area line.

 - Any content on/over the trim line might be trimmed off or lost in the gutter.